AFishyButler/ShinyFishData/README.md

 ### Files

+*.gitignore:* This specifies untracked files to be deliberately ignored by Git.

 *README.md:* This file!
 This file delineates all the general information regarding the contents of this repository, with descriptions of all folders and their contents.

+*ShinyFishData.Rproj:* Contains the project options and can be used as a shortcut for opening the project directly from the file system.
+You'll also find a second folder of the same name

 ### Folders

 **ShinyFishData:** Contains all the material components to the shiny app.
 In this folder you will find *CTmax_swim_fry.csv*, which is the dataset required to run the app.
-You will also find *ShinyFishData.Rproj*, which contains the project options and can be used as a shortcut for opening the project directly from the file system.
-You'll also find a second folder of the same name.

 **ShinyFishData (nested):** Contains the file *app.R*, which contains the code written to power the app.
 This folder also contains the folder *www*.

 **www:** Contains all media embedded in the app in *.png* format.